L4L Logo Use

 "Learning4Life/Learner4Life” represents a trademarked name for AASL’s implementation plan of the Standards for 21st-Century Learner and Empowering Learners: Guidelines for School Library Programs.
 Because the “Learning4Life/Learner4Life” logos represent such a broad area of AASL’s work, it is requested that the logo be used in affiliate with products, services or organizations that fall under the “Learning4Life/Learner4Life” initiatives.

 Trained L4L State Coordinators

-To qualify as a trained state coordinator you must have attended the AASL Training for Trainers Summit as an AASL State Affiliate organization representative.
+To qualify as a trained state coordinator you must have attended AASL training as an AASL State Affiliate organization representative.
 Trained State Coordinators are not only allowed to use the “Learning4Life/Learner4Life” markings, but are encouraged to use “Learning4Life/Learner4Life” markings on presentations, promotional materials, etc. that is related to AASL’s Standards and Guidelines.